-Hi, my name is

-I prefer pronouns

-You have me listed in yo our records under the name
+Hi, my name is I prefer You have me listed in you pronouns r records under the name

--

 Wait... don't I need a letter from a therapist or something?

 At Maine Family Planning, we use the informed consent model of providing hormonal therapy for transgender people.